2 local students named Iowa's top youth volunteers

 Ehlers was nominated by Clayton County 4-H, according to a press release.
 A junior at Edgewood-Colesburg High School, Ehlers coordinated the making of more than 350 steel gates for animal pens at Clayton County Fairgrounds.

+Ehlers’ efforts to solicit bids and do much of the welding himself, with the help of other volunteers, saved the fair board $60,000 on the project, according to a press release.

+“I thought we could take the expenses and make them a little bit smaller,” Ehlers said in the release.

-Tracy was nominated by Marquette Catholic Schools, where she is a sixth-grade student.
-Tracy makes regular visits to a local nursing home to comfort residents.
+Lilliana was nominated by Marquette Catholic Schools, where she is a sixth grade student.
+She makes regular visits to a local nursing home to comfort residents.

+She got her start thanks to a community program that connects people who live in nursing homes or are confined to their homes with holiday visitors.
+She initially connected with a resident at Mill Valley Nursing Home.

+“But I wanted to visit her more than just during the Christmas season,” Lilliana said in a release.
+“So I have been visiting her every other month for the last two years.”